-Prior to conducting training activities, range areas would be cleared of non-participating personnel and the public so that the only public health and safety issue would be if a training event exceeded the safety area boundaries.
+Prior to conducting training activities, training areas would be cleared of non-participating personnel and the public so that the only public health and safety issue would be if a training event exceeded the safety area boundaries.
 Public notification of training activities, use of established training areas, compliance with appropriate range safety procedures, and avoidance of non military vessels and personnel would reduce the potential for interaction between the public and personnel that are training.
 Therefore, less than significant impacts to public health and safety from training activities are anticipated.

 Excavation for building foundations, roads, underground utilities, and other infrastructure could encounter unexploded military munitions in the form of UXO, DMM, and MPPEH.
-To reduce the potential hazards related to the exposure to MEC, in accordance with DoD Directive 6055.9 and NOSSA Instruction 8020.15B, ESS documentation would be prepared that outlines specific measures that would be implemented to ensure the safety of workers and the public.
-BMPs that would be implemented include having qualified UXO personnel perform surveys to identify and remove potential MEC items prior to the initiation of ground disturbing activities.
+To reduce the potential hazards related to the exposure to MEC, qualified UXO personnel would perform surveys to identify and remove potential MEC items prior to the initiation of ground disturbing activities.
 UXO supervision during earth moving activities and providing MEC awareness training to construction personnel prior to and during ground-disturbing activities could also occur.
 The identification and removal of MEC prior to initiating construction activities and training construction personnel regarding hazards associated with MEC would ensure that potential impacts would be minimized.
 Therefore, less than significant impacts to public health and safety from UXO are anticipated.

-18.2.7 Summary of Proposed Mitigation Measures
+18.2.7 Summary of Potential Mitigation Measures

-Table 18.2-5 summarizes the proposed mitigation measures.
+Table 18.2-5 summarizes potential mitigation measures.